 Thank you for taking the time to learn more about our Residency Program!
 We remember the excitement and stress of choosing the best residency program.
 We want to share with you our experiences as residents and the unique opportunities available to all our residents.

-The COVID-19 pandemic has definitely impacted our residency, but not at the expense of our clinical training.
+The COVID-19 pandemic has certainly impacted our residency but not at the expense of our clinical training.
 In many areas of the hospital, work continues as normal with appropriate personal protective equipment.
-In other settings, residents are getting their first in-depth exposure to telepsychiatry, which has incredibly improved access to care for many of our patients.
-Even though our interview season will look different this year, we have rebuilt our interview days from the ground up to make sure you have as close of an experience to an in-person interview as possible.
+In other settings, residents are getting their first in-depth exposure to telepsychiatry, which has improved access to care for many of our patients.
+Even though our interview season will continue to be virtual, your interview days will have as close of an experience to an in-person interview as possible.

-During the first two years, you will primarily work in the hospital setting across several institutions, including William P. Clements Jr. University Hospital, Parkland Hospital, Dallas Veterans Affairs Medical Center, and Children’s Medical Center Dallas.
-You will also have some exposure to outpatient community psychiatry through Metrocare Services, the primary provider of psychiatric care to the indigent population in Dallas and its surrounding counties, and complete a forensics rotation that will allow you to experience treating incarcerated patients at the Dallas County jail.
-By rotating at all of these different sites, you will have the opportunity to treat an incredibly diverse population of patients, including some of the most underserved.
+We would like to spend some time walking you through the main clinical opportunities for residents.
+During the first two years of residency, you will primarily work in the hospital setting across several institutions, including William P. Clements Jr. University Hospital, Parkland Hospital, Dallas Veterans Affairs Medical Center, and Children’s Medical Center Dallas.
+Outside of the hospital, you will gain experience in community psychiatry at Metrocare Services, the primary provider of psychiatric care to people with low incomes in Dallas and its surrounding counties.
+You will also work treating incarcerated patients at the Dallas County Jail.
+These diverse sites reflect not only the opportunity to work with people from many walks of life but also to serve some of the most underserved.

 The importance of psychotherapy does not stop with our roles as providers.
-For residents interested in receiving personal therapy, various resources are available.
-For example, we have a Resident Wellness Clinic on campus and a relationship with the Dallas Psychoanalytic Center if you prefer to see a community therapist who is not associated with UT Southwestern.
-Individual psychotherapy is not a requirement for residents, but many have found it to be a valuable experience.
+For residents interested in receiving personal therapy, we have a Resident Wellness Clinic on campus and a relationship with the Dallas Psychoanalytic Center, which is not associated with UT Southwestern.
+Individual psychotherapy is not a requirement for residents, but many have found it a valuable experience.

 We wish you all the best in your interview season!